Social, Emotional and Mental Health Development

-We have an active School Council with representatives from all classes as well as a Head and deputy boy and girl who are voted for each year.
+We have an active School Council with representatives from all classes as well as a Head boy and Head girl who are voted for each year.
 Our school council meets regularly and will discuss issues that are raised within their classes as well as whole school issues.
-This year pupils have also taken part in school monitoring and feedback which has been successful.

 We involve pupils in setting codes of behaviour; helping pupils to make decisions and choices that are acceptable to the school community and society at large.
-The student council developed, in conjunction with their peers, the Pupil Charter which is shared in all classes across the school.
+All children are introduced to a set of ‘golden rules’ that are followed throughout the whole school

-Pupils are helped to learn to manage their behaviour and take responsibility for their actions.
-Staff are committed to providing a consistent and predictable environment within the school and beyond.
-We support many pupils to understand the connection between actions and consequences.
-This type of environment enables pupils to feel safe and secure; which in turn, promotes the optimum conditions for learning to take place.
+Through our Social, Emotional and Mental Health curriculum, Pupils are supported to learn to manage their behaviour and take responsibility for their actions.
+Staff are committed to providing a consistent and predictable environment within the school and beyond which supports many pupils to understand the connection between actions and consequences.
+Many pupils use the Zones of Regulation to support and develop their understanding of emotions and how to self-regulate these.

 Pupils are encouraged to become good and valued citizens.
 We do this by supporting each pupil to become as independent as possible.
 We endeavour to demonstrate that everyone has rights; this includes the right to say ‘Yes’ or ‘No’ to ideas or activities.
 Many of our pupils will be able to take responsibility for particular roles and to understand that with certain rights comes certain responsibilities.
 Learning to do things independently is an important part of learning.